Turquoise: Waxing and oiling

 Historically, light waxing and oiling were the first treatments used in ancient times, providing a wetting effect, thereby enhancing the colour and lustre.
 This treatment is more or less acceptable by tradition, especially because treated turquoise is usually of a higher grade to begin with.
 Oiled and waxed stones are prone to "sweating" under even gentle heat or if exposed to too much sun, and they may develop a white surface film or bloom over time.
 (With some skill, oil and wax treatments can be restored.)

 Backing

 Since finer turquoise is often found as thin seams, it may be glued to a base of stronger foreign material for reinforcement.
 These stones are termed "backed", and it is standard practice that all thinly cut turquoise in the Southwestern United States is backed.
 Native indigenous peoples of this region, because of their considerable use and wearing of turquoise, have found that backing increases the durability of thinly cut slabs and cabochons of turquoise.
 They observe that if the stone is not backed it will often crack.
-Early backing materials included the casings of old model T batteries, old phonograph records, and more recently epoxy steel resins.
 Backing of turquoise is not widely known outside of the Native American and Southwestern United States jewellery trade.
 Backing does not diminish the value of high quality turquoise, and indeed the process is expected for most thinly cut American commercial gemstones.